rotexsoft/callable-execution-timer/README.md

 > NOTE: The second argument passed to **CallableExecutionTimer::callFunc(...)** is the callable you are trying to execute.

 > NOTE: The third argument passed to **CallableExecutionTimer::callFunc(...)** is an array containing all the arguments to be passed to the callable you are trying to execute.
+You can omit this argument if the callable to be executed does not accept any arguments.

 ### Executing user defined functions